Europe Union

 Proof of Concept, MVP, or full product

 Proof of Concept, MVP, or full product.
-In the case of product development, the analysis results should include team formation strategy, roles distribution across the team, backlog creation, and evaluation including the UX/UI approach, architecture, technologies analysis, stories, and cases definition.
+In the case of product development, the analysis results should include team formation strategy, roles distribution across the team, backlog creation, and evaluation, including the UX/UI approach, architecture, technologies analysis, stories, and case definition.

-On top of that before the project commences the delivery manager together with the project manager or product manager (either on the service delivery side or client’s side) should assess the possible workload per each task or story (to be reviewed after the initial two or three sprints with e.g. real velocity of the team delivering the services) or risks.
+On top of that, before the project commences, the delivery manager, together with the project manager or product manager (either on the service delivery side or the client’s side), should assess the possible workload per each task or story (to be reviewed after the initial two or three sprints with e.g. real velocity of the team delivering the services) or risks.

-If you’re not sure whether a project is worth pursuing, or if you don’t know how to start, a PoC can be a great way to get started with a new process and an extra warranty for its low costs.
+If you’re unsure whether a project is worth pursuing or don’t know how to start, a PoC can be a great way to get started with a new process and an extra warranty for its low costs.

 How to kick off an IT project?

-Once the proposal is discussed, negotiated, agreed upon and frame agreement and service order signed, the project kicks off usually with a face-to-face or remote ‘zero’ meeting.
-Such meetings can include topics like scope and backlog discussion for the initial two or three sprints, method of project management (or project handling), risk management, reporting, roles and responsibilities, the definition of done.
-Additionally, software development best practices like unit tests, pull requests and peer code review, automated continuous integration, and continuous delivery, automation of integration tests or multiple server configuration (e.g. environments, user acceptance, testing) should be agreed upon before the project kicks off.
+Once the proposal is discussed, negotiated, and agreed upon, and the frame agreement and service order signed, the project kicks off usually with a face-to-face or remote ‘zero’ meeting.
+Such meetings can include scope and backlog discussion for the initial two or three sprints, project management method (or project handling), risk management, reporting, roles and responsibilities, and the definition of done.
+Additionally, software development best practices like unit tests, pull requests and peer code review, automated continuous integration, and continuous delivery, automation of integration tests or multiple server configuration (e.g. environments, user acceptance, testing) should be agreed upon before the project begins.

-For a successful project include also other aspects of the daily work of the software development team such as time zones, cultural differences, and effective communication model.
+A successful project includes also other aspects of the daily work of the software development team, such as time zones, cultural differences, and an effective communication model.
 Be sure to consider legacy systems as an important aspect of the project.
-Thinking advance will ensure customer satisfaction and cost-effective cooperation, as well as cost reduction (so, in other words, cost benefits at its finest), good business process and efficient onshore software development.
+Thinking advance will ensure customer satisfaction, cost-effective cooperation, cost reduction (in other words, cost benefits at its finest), good business processes and efficient onshore software development.

 There are many reasons why keeping things simple and pragmatic in software is important.
 Complexity breeds confusion and errors.
 The more complex something is, the more opportunities there are for things to go wrong.
 Keeping things simple makes it easier for people to understand and use your software, which leads to fewer mistakes and a higher level of usability.
 Also, complexity slows down onshore development time and increases costs.
 The more complex a system is, the longer it takes to develop and the more it costs to maintain a good business process.
 And that may impact software team delivery for nearshore offshore models.
-Keeping things simple ensures that your software is easy to build and doesn’t require a lot of time or money to keep running smoothly and make onshore development successful.
+Keeping things simple ensures that your software is easy to build, doesn’t require much time or money to keep running smoothly, and makes onshore development successful.

-It’s crucial for business processes to continuously improve code because it helps to ensure that the software remains stable and efficient.
+It’s crucial for business processes to continuously improve code because it helps ensure the software remains stable and efficient.
 By regularly reviewing and updating the code, you can catch errors, optimize the code for performance, and address any other issues that may have arisen since the code was last written.
-This not only helps to ensure that the software goes through process improvement but also makes it easier to troubleshoot and fix problems if they do occur.
+This helps ensure that the software goes through process improvement and makes it easier to troubleshoot and fix problems if they do occur.

 What is a project completion checklist?